msalemor/azure-appgw-apim/README.md

 ### (optional) Create the self-signed certifcates
 > Note: PowerShell - CreateSelfSignedCertificates.ps1

+- Certifices are used to set the portal and gateway names in API management
+- They are also used to create the listeners in Application Gateway

 ### Deploy API Management and Application Gateway
 > Note: Powershell - DeployServices.ps1